jnidzwetzki/jnidzwetzki.github.io/_posts/2023-01-11-trace-postgresql-locks-with-pg-lock-tracer.md

 ## Download and Usage

-To install the lock tracker, the Python package installer `pip` can be used:
+To install the lock tracer, the Python package installer `pip` can be used:

 ```
 pip install pg-lock-tracer
 ```

-This command installs the lock tracker with most needed dependencies.
+This command installs the lock tracer with most needed dependencies.
 However, the BPF Python binding needs to be installed via the package manager of the used Linux distribution; they are currently not available via pip.
 To install them on a Ubuntu or Debian based system, the following command can be used:

 ```
 apt install python3-bpfcc